Convex-Dev/design/docs/cad/003_encoding/README.md

 - Plenty of tag bytes are still available for future extension
 - The hex values convey at least some meaning to experienced human readers. `nil` is `00`.
 Numbers start with `1`. booleans start with `b`. `ff` is fatal failure etc.

-### VLQ Integers

-Integers are normally encoded using a Variable Length Coding (VLQ) format.
-This ensure that small integers have a 1-byte Encoding, and most 64-bit values encoded will have an encoded length shorter than 8 bytes, based on the expected distributions of 64-bit integers encountered in the system.

-Encoding rules are:
-- The high bit of each byte is `1` if there are following bytes, `0` for the last bytes.
-- The remaining bits from each byte are considered as a standard big-endian two's complement binary encoding.
-- The highest two's complement bit (i.e. the 2nd highest bit of the first byte) is considered as a sign bit.
-- The Encoding is defined to be the shortest possible such encoding for any given integer.

-It should be noted that this system can technically support arbitrary sized integers, but in most contexts in Convex it is used for up to 64-bit integer values.

 ### VLQ Counts

-VLQ Counts are unsigned integer values, typically used where negative numbers are not meaningful, e.g. the size or length of data structures, or for balances that are defined to be non-negative natural numbers.
+VLQ Counts are unsigned integer values expressed in a base-128 encoding using a Variable Length Quantity (VLQ) format.
+They are useful where values are usually small and negative numbers are not meaningful, e.g. the size or length of data structures.

 Encoding rules are:
 - The high bit of each byte is `1` if there are following bytes, `0` for the last bytes.
 - The remaining bits from each byte are considered as a standard unsigned big-endian two's complement binary encoding.
 - The encoding is defined to be the shortest possible such encoding for any given integer.

-In data structures, a VLQ Count is always used to specify the number of elements in the data structure.
+In data structures, a VLQ Count is frequently used to specify the number of elements in the data structure.

-Note: VLQ Counts are the same as VLQ Integers, except that they are unsigned.
-Having this distinction is justified by frequent savings of one byte, especially when used as counts within small data structures.
+It should be noted that this system can technically support arbitrary sized integers, however for use in CAD3 encoding it is limited to up to 63-bit integer values.
+It seems unlikely that anyone will ever actually need to construct or encode a data structure with this many elements, so this may be considered sufficiently future-proof.

+Note: In the Convex reference implementation a signed variant (VLC Long) is also available.
+This is not used in CAD3.

 ### `0x00` Nil